Budibase/website/content/blog/data/how-to-create-a-data-model.md

 ### 3. Create a conceptual data model

 The next step is to create a _conceptual data model_.
 This is a more structured plan for the data we’ll need to implement the processes we identified in the previous step.
 For now, we’ll carry on using non-technical, business terminology.
-The more specific technical details come later.
+The more specific technical details come later in other types of data models.

 Creating a conceptual model is all about figuring out how different kinds of data will be structured to meet our goals.